pauxy/GCTF-challenges/CTF/HAXOR_MUSIX/README.md

 ## Recommended Reads

-##possible changes in futurish times
+## Possible changes in futurish times
 - instead of email, use telegram bot or discord bot